amar-laksh/amar-laksh.github.io/content/_index.md

 </div>

-*It's updated when I finish a book
+*It's automatically updated when I finish a book